In vitro fertilization, or IVF, is the most common and effective type of assisted reproductive technology to help women become pregnant.

 Sometimes the sperm is directly injected into the egg.
 This is known as an intracytoplasmic sperm injection (ICSI).

 Frozen sperm, retrieved through testicular biopsy, may be used.
-This is believed to be as effective as fresh sperm in achieving a successful pregnancy.
+This is believed to be

 The fertilized egg divides and becomes an embryo.